Wish Music Awards Beneficiary on Spotlight: Autism Society Philippines on Going Digital in the Time of Pandemic

 The grant from the 5th Wish 107.5 Music Awards helped our team keep the critical programs running, even without our usual revenue streams from face-to-face training.
 Thanks to Wish, we are able to give free webinars to families who are struggling to handle their children on the spectrum during the pandemic.

 Wish 107.5 has always believed in the importance of granting the big and small wishes of our fellowmen through music.
-The aspect of philanthropy is incorporated into our every endeavor, including the Wish 107.5 Music Awards.
+The aspect of charity is incorporated into our every endeavor, including the Wish 107.5 Music Awards.
 What can you say about this lifetime advocacy?

 We commend this advocacy!
 We are also believers in the power of music to inspire change.
 For our children, music is a powerful medium for self-expression and a potent source of joy.

 The live events industry has also been hit hard by the Covid-19 crisis.
 What do you want to say to the members of the music community who use their platform, to not just earn a living, but also to spread compassion and hope among people through musical fundraisers?

 We hope that they continue to find creative ways to bring their music to people needing upliftment.
 The Autism Society Philippines is ready to support these endeavors.